The fatal beating of Tyre Nichols, explained

 The unit that Bonds referred to is called SCORPION, or the Street Crimes Operation to Restore Peace in Our Neighborhoods; it was founded in 2021, ostensibly to address violent street crime in Memphis by flooding high-crime areas with officers from the hand-picked special unit.
 In 2021, according to the New York Times, Memphis had 346 homicides; in September, the city was on edge after a teacher was abducted and murdered, and days later a gunman shot and killed four people.

+According to Amber Sherman, an organizer with the official Black Lives Matter Memphis chapter, the high-crime areas the SCORPION unit was supposed to patrol “realistically are highly impoverished.”
+Local authorities, she told Vox on Sunday, “refuse to provide adequate resources to those areas and use it as an excuse to traumatize us and brutalize us, and in this case, murder us.”

-According to the Washington Post, Ben Crump, an attorney for Nichols’s family, indicated the unit has had previous issues with excessive use of force.
-“We believe that this was a pattern and practice and that Tyre is dead because this pattern and practice went unchecked,” Crump said.
+Additionally, Ben Crump, an attorney for Nichols’s family, indicated the unit has had previous issues with excessive use of force.
+“We believe that this was a pattern and practice and that Tyre is dead because this pattern and practice went unchecked,” Crump said, according to the Washington Post.

-Memphis Mayor Jim Strickland said in an announcement Friday that the unit had been suspended, but did not give an exact date for the suspension or elaborate on the future of the unit.
+On Saturday, the Memphis Police Department announced that it had disbanded its SCORPION unit, which had previously been suspended after Nichols was beaten by officers in the unit.

+“I think it’s a step in the right direction — that was one of our key demands, and we were glad to have that answered, but we want to make sure that the full demands are answered,” Sherman said of the unit’s dissolution.
+“The use of these rogue task force units is one of the key ways that we’re over-criminalizing Black people.”

 Ultimately, Bonds said, the race of those carrying out the violence is incidental.